How to Decrease Lead Response Time and Why Should You Do It

-We conducted a market study and it turned out that the average response time for leads inquiries is: 4 hours 23 minutes to reply to an email, 5 hours and 17 minutes to reply to a contact form submission.
+We conducted a market study, and it turned out that the average response time for lead inquiries (speed to lead) is 4 hours, 23 minutes to reply to an email, and 5 hours and 17 minutes to reply to a contact form submission.
 We respond to inquiries from a person who is interested in our product after 4 hours.
 I wasn’t surprised by this result, but I was surprised by the other – 40% of inquiries were not handled at all.

 Why do you have to respond quickly?

-It’s worth to divide sales funnel into two stages.
+It’s worth dividing the sales funnel into two stages.

 Stage #1 Qualification: The lead qualification means calling a potential customer back or answering their email (depending on the channel) to check if they are still interested in the offer.

 Stage #2 Sales: Here begins the real sales process: discussing the needs of a potential customer, presenting your offer, negotiating terms, handling objections and finally, if everything goes well, closing a deal.

 In some businesses, the qualification and sales process are closely connected and can take place during one conversation.
 But this does not mean that there is no qualification process as such.
 It is an integral part of sales and can not be omitted at any cost.

 When you respond to inbound leads immediately, you do not give a potential customer the opportunity to:

 - change their mind or look for a substitute for your product,